exiang/open_hub_wiki/trigger.md

 Yii Framework support event driven application out of the box by default.
+To avoid confuse with `Event` model of OpenHub, we called it `Trigger`.

 ```php
 class TestModel extends ActiveRecordBase